sleepymalc/pbb.wtf/README.md

 </p>

 <p align="center"><b><i>
-	The source code of my website.
+	The Source Code of my Website.
 </i></b></p>

 ## Abstract

 The webpage is built with [gatsby-theme-academic](https://www.npmjs.com/package/gatsby-theme-academic), which is an under-develop theme, but it's already flexible enough for simple usage.
+Also, the development is automatically done by [Vercel](https://vercel.com/).

 ## Building